Skip to content

-Most failures in operational AI implementation stem from a common source: applying the right tool to the wrong problem — and then concluding that the tool is the problem.
+Most failures in implementing AI operations stem from a common source: applying the right tool to the wrong problem — and then concluding that the tool is the problem.

-When an organization considers bringing AI into operations, the question usually asked is: “Can AI do this?”
+When an organization considers introducing AI into its operations, the question often asked is: "Can AI do this?"

 That's the wrong question.

-With enough prompt engineering, enough RAG, enough fine-tuning — AI “can do” almost anything to some extent.
-The much more relevant question is:
+With enough prompt engineering, enough RAG, enough fine-tuning — AI can "do" almost anything to some degree.
+A more accurate question is:

-How is this being done?
+What is currently being used to do this task?
 Where is the real bottleneck?
-And will implementing AI truly solve that bottleneck?
+And will introducing AI solve that bottleneck?

-The gap between these two questions is the boundary between deployment that creates value — and deployment that only adds complexity.
+The gap between these two questions is the boundary between deployments that create value — and those that only add complexity.

-Each item below is an evaluation perspective.
+Each item below is an evaluation angle.
 Click to see details.

 👤

-Start by looking at the current state — who or what is handling this process.
+Start by looking at the current situation — who or what is handling this process.

 No need for AI

-Especially tasks requiring natural language comprehension, judgment from messy information, or handling hundreds of exceptions that can't all be written as rules.
-AI can do this at larger scale, cheaper, at an acceptable quality level.
+Especially tasks that require reading and understanding natural language, making judgments from disorganized information, or handling hundreds of exceptions that can't be written into rules.
+AI can do this on a larger scale, cheaper, and at an acceptable quality level.

-Analyzing all customer feedback weekly, synthesizing reports from multiple scattered sources, continuously monitoring for anomalies… This is where AI creates entirely new value — not replacing anyone, but doing what was previously unfeasible.
+Analyzing all customer feedback every week, compiling reports from multiple disparate sources, continuously monitoring to detect anomalies...
+This is where AI creates entirely new value — not replacing anyone, but doing what was previously impossible.

 AI creates new value